wzab/agwb/doc/xml_description.rst

 Math within attribute value
 ###########################
-Wojtek needs to describe this.
+Wojtek has to  describe this.

 Notes
 #####